For at least the next ten days, our chances of getting a flight were nil.

 To Jim, the expatriate American who owns the hotel, the shelter in Busuanga seems to have gone better.
 After the adaptation phase, guaranteeing the success of his initial investment in Sea Dive, Jim limits himself to reaping the profits guaranteed by the fever generated by the sunken fleet.

-At the same time, she enjoys the easy female care that abounds in Coron, as she does all over the Philippines.
-Without much else to do, he struts around the bar and the outdoor dining room of the establishment, which he built almost entirely in wood, also seen from the adjoining sea, in the shape of a multi-deck vessel.
+Without much else to do, he struts around the bar and outside dining room of the establishment that he built almost entirely out of wood, also, if seen from the adjacent sea, in the shape of a multi-deck vessel.

 Jim offers another suggestion to foreign divers he detects when planning their adventures.
 Soon, he disappears in the company of the young women of his retinue of native servants and companions.